stellar/quickstart/README.md

 The endpoint automatically detects which services are running and only reports "ready" when all detected services are functioning properly.
 This eliminates the need to write custom scripts to test multiple service endpoints individually.

-_Note: The `/health` endpoint provides comprehensive readiness status for all detected services, replacing Horizon's built-in `/health` endpoint with expanded functionality._
+_Note: The `/health` endpoint provides comprehensive readiness status for all detected services through the custom readiness service, which runs internally and is accessible only through the nginx proxy on port 8000._

 ### Using in GitHub Actions